Blade Runner: Plot

 A photograph from Leon's apartment and the snake scale lead Deckard to a strip club, where Zhora works.
 After a confrontation and chase, Deckard kills Zhora.
 Bryant also orders him to retire Rachael, who has disappeared from the Tyrell Corporation.
 Deckard spots Rachael in a crowd, but he is ambushed by Leon, who knocks the gun out of Deckard's hand and beats him.
 As Leon is about to kill Deckard, Rachael saves him by using Deckard's gun to kill Leon.
-They return to Deckard's apartment and, during a discussion, he promises not to track her down.
+They return to Deckard's apartment and, during a discussion, he promises not to track her down, warning her that someone else will.
 As Rachael abruptly tries to leave, Deckard restrains her and forces her to kiss him, and she ultimately relents.
 Deckard leaves Rachael at his apartment and departs to search for the remaining replicants.

 Roy arrives at Sebastian's apartment and tells Pris that the other replicants are dead.
 Sebastian reveals that because of a genetic premature aging disorder, his life will be cut short, like the replicants that were built with a four-year lifespan.
 Roy uses Sebastian to gain entrance to Tyrell's penthouse.
 He demands more life from his maker, which Tyrell says is impossible.
 Roy confesses that he has done "questionable things" but Tyrell dismisses this, praising Roy's advanced design and accomplishments in his short life.
 Roy kisses Tyrell and then kills him by crushing his eyes and skull.
 Sebastian tries to flee and is later reported dead.

 At Sebastian's apartment, Deckard is ambushed by Pris, but he kills her as Roy returns.
 Roy's body begins to fail as the end of his lifespan nears.
 He chases Deckard through the building and onto the roof.
 Deckard tries to jump onto another roof but is left hanging from the edge.
 Roy makes the jump with ease and, as Deckard's grip loosens, Roy hoists him onto the roof to save him.
 Before Roy dies, he laments that his memories "will be lost in time, like tears in rain".
 Gaff arrives to congratulate Deckard, also reminding him that Rachael will not live, but "then again, who does?"
 Deckard returns to his apartment to retrieve Rachael.
 While escorting her to the elevator, he notices a small origami unicorn on the floor.
 He recalls Gaff's words and departs with Rachael.